A guest post by Allison Davies

 So if you or your children are finding that you’re crabby in the morning, anxious, worked up, not functioning at your best, not able to get the jobs done on time then these simple, music based exercises are a must — and a fun one at that — to get you walking out the door harmoniously and calmly.

 Allison Davies specialises in music and brain care.
 Alli lives in regional NW Tasmania with her young family.
-She is joining Maggie Dent and Dr Kaylene Henderson for Maggie’s one-day conference Calming Today’s Anxious Children happening in Canberra (24th February 2024).
+Keep an eye out for our upcoming event Calming Today’s Anxious Kids, where Allison joins Maggie and Dr Kaylene Henderson for Maggie’s one-day conference.
 Find out more here.

 Image credit: ©️ Monkey Business /Adobe Stock – stock.adobe.com